 - What advertising and public relations tactics have worked best for us, or do we think will work the best for us?

 As you consider these questions, think about how they might intersect with search engine optimization to improve your firm’s website to increase its visibility in search engine results for queries related to your services.
-The higher you appear in search engine rankings, the more likely it is that potential clients will visit your law firm website and contact you.
+The higher you appear in search engine rankings, the more likely it is that potential clients will visit your law firm's website and contact you.

 You might also consider the role of social media marketing when figuring out which marketing channels are best suited to reaching your ideal potential clients.